-Dr. Sterling is an expert in strategic planning and evaluation of capacity development.
-She has extensive expertise developing environmental education programs and professional development workshops, having trained teachers, students, and U.S. Peace Corps volunteers in a variety of subjects related to biodiversity conservation.
+Dr. Sterling was an expert in strategic planning and evaluation of capacity development.
+She had extensive expertise developing environmental education programs and professional development workshops, having trained teachers, students, and U.S. Peace Corps volunteers in a variety of subjects related to biodiversity conservation.
 A portion of Dr. Sterling’s past work involved researching Vietnam’s fauna and flora, which led to the 2006 publication Vietnam: A Natural History.

-Dr. Sterling is an adjunct professor at Columbia University, where she served as Director of Graduate Studies for the Department of Ecology, Evolution, and Environmental Biology for ten years.
+Dr. Sterling was an adjunct professor at Columbia University, where she served as Director of Graduate Studies for the Department of Ecology, Evolution, and Environmental Biology for ten years.
 She was awarded the 2012 Faculty Mentoring Award at Columbia University’s Graduate School of Arts and Sciences.
-She is currently a board member of the Yale Institute for Biospheric Studies and was honored in 2013 by The Society for Conservation Biology (SCB) with its Distinguished Service Award for “outstanding contributions to the field of conservation biology.”
-Dr. Sterling has also served on the SCB board in various positions since 2001.
+She was also a board member of the Yale Institute for Biospheric Studies and was honored in 2013 by The Society for Conservation Biology (SCB) with its Distinguished Service Award for “outstanding contributions to the field of conservation biology.”
+Dr. Sterling also served on the SCB board in various positions since 2001.

 Dr. Sterling received her BA degree in psychology/biology from Yale College in 1983, and MPhil and PhD degrees in anthropology and forestry and environmental studies from Yale University in 1993.

 Learn about Eleanor Sterling’s research at the American Museum of Natural History’s Center for Biodiversity & Conservation.